tai1nguyen/dnd-gadgetzan-gazette/about/rule-of-law.md

 Businesses and individuals do employ armed guards, but except for nobles or foreign envoys, few people travel about the city with such protection.
 As such, the sight of armed and armored individuals walking the streets who aren't in the livery of the city or one of its noble houses inspires caution in most Gadgetzans.
 Folk assume that you wouldn't bother lugging around such equipment unless you either intend violence or expect that it might soon be visited upon you.

-### The Mayor of Gadgetzan
+#### The Mayor of Gadgetzan
 The Mayor of Gadgetzan is elected from the citizenry and operates with the city's best interests in mind.
-Residing in the imposing Castle Greymane, located within the Govern District, the current reigning mayor is a freebooter goblin named Gobbo Greenskin.
+Residing in the imposing Castle Greymane, located within the Govern District, the current reigning mayor is a freebooter goblin named **Gobbo Greenskin**.

 The ingenuity that made him such a feared pirated is now used to protect Gadgetzen and its interests.
 Gobbo employs spies to track newcomers in the mighty city and those who are seen taking steps to put the wellbeing of the city before their own are often times rewarded.

 ### The Watchful Order of Magists
 ![Crystal Runner](../references/images/crystal-runner.jpg =200x){.float-right}